 Chilling out the Rooftop Terrace @ Campbell House

-I woke up really early in the morning during my trip just to chill at the rooftop terrace at Campbell House Penang and is one of my favourite areas in the hotel.
+I woke up really early in the morning during my trip just to chill at the rooftop terrace at Campbell House Penang which is one of my favourite areas in the hotel.

 Located on the top floor, I love to chill in this area with the morning breeze while watching the sunrise from afar as the street begins to get busy again for another day.